permafrost-dev/alpinejs-ray/README.md

 ## Displaying errors

-Errors can be automatically sent to Ray.
-The portion of the code that caused the error is highlighted.
+Errors can be displayed in Ray automatically, with the portion of the code that caused the error highlighted.

 ![screenshot](https://static.permafrost.dev/images/alpinejs-ray/error-display.png)

 ## Tracking Data Stores

-You may automatically send Alpine stores to Ray whenever the store data is updated.
+Alpine stores can be automatically sent to Ray whenever the store data is mutated.
 Consider the following:

 ```js
 window.Alpine.store('mydata', {